 With a private mortgage, you don’t borrow from a bank.
 Instead, you borrow from another person or business.
-Whether it’s your only option, or one of many, you should understand how a private mortgage works and what to watch out for.
+Whether it’s your only option, or one of many, it's worth learning how private mortgages work and finding out what to watch out for.

 Understand the Risks of a Private Mortgage

-Any private mortgage can go bad.
-Life brings surprises even when everybody has good intentions and the deal looks like a great idea.
-With that in mind, consider the following questions before you get too deep into something that will be difficult to unwind:
+Life is full of surprises, and any private mortgage can go bad.
+Of course everybody has good intentions, and these deals often seem like a great idea when they first come to mind.
+But pause long enough to consider the following questions before you get too deep into something that will be difficult to unwind:

 - How will the personal relationship between borrower and lender change?

-- Will the lender’s financial security (retirement, risk of bankruptcy, etc) be affected?
+- Will the lender’s financial security (prospects for retirement, risk of bankruptcy, etc) be affected - especially if "something happens"?